Read the latest posts on Relax-N-Rave - CLICK HERE TO READ!

 Mami informs me that traditionally aatu neiye or homemade ghee was an essential and important constituent of all meals in households.
 Homemade ghee was the norm for every family and making it was akin a ritual.

 The top layer of thick cream from home set curd was collected for about 2-3 days.
 This was then hand churned to yield white butter.
-The butter was rinsed with water and stored along with fresh water and kept in a cool place.
+The butter was rinsed with water and stored in a container dunked in fresh water and kept in a cool place.
 The freshly prepared butter was added to the previous collection.
 Once a week, the entire butter was heated in a heavy bottomed pan with constant stirring to yield fragrant, rich ghee that cooled down to a beautiful grainy texture.

 The ghee so painstakingly extracted was a prized possession of every homemaker.
 So the mami of the house dispensed it with a lot of love and care to her family during all meals.
 She offered a second helping of this practically divine ingredient while serving special guests.
 Young children always got at least 2-3 spoonfuls of it in their paruppa sadamwhile mama looked forward to a generous dollop of neiye with jaggery to accompany his evening tiffin of adai.